Applied Behavior Analysis

 - Additional regular sessions will be designated as make-up sessions for that week ONLY.

-- Information regarding available sections will be provided to students via email and ANGEL approximately 1-2 weeks prior to the canceled meetings.
+- Information regarding available sections will be provided to students via email and Canvas approximately 1-2 weeks prior to the canceled meetings.

 - Online meetings may be larger during weeks during which a holiday occurs.